-5 - VISUAL INSPECTION
+VISUAL INSPECTION

-The GlassFire Programs in the GlassMaster LT Controller were designed to Fuse, Tack Fuse and Slump basic System possible to get the specific results you want without visually inspecting the glass and making adjustments.
+The GlassFire Programs in the GlassMaster LT Controller were designed to Fuse, Tack Fuse and Slump basic System 96 glass projects without having to open the lid for visual inspection.
+Given the diversity of glass projects it is not always possible to get the specific results you want without visually inspecting the glass and making adjustments.